-After approaching Dolly Parton to sing the chorus (she declined), the actress called in to complete the duet was of course his old chum Kate Bush.
+After approaching country legend Dolly Parton to sing the chorus (she declined), the actress called in to complete the duet was of course his old chum Kate Bush.
 The song relies on her, it works because of her contribution.
 She was something like a phenomenon by the time she stepped in to record her haunting vocals.

 I call her an actress because that’s what’s required of the part, to sell the song.
 In a sense that is true of any singing but with a duet it’s about the story that is being told through the song as well as in the song, the unspoken connection between the voices – and the channelling of emotion from the voices when partnered.
 And then everything that makes up the song, the melody, the lyrics, the phrasing.
 And what a song.
-Don’t Give Up —and other choice Gabriel and Bush cuts—would be played incessantly by David Bowie during the making of his more reflective 1999 album Hours.
+Don’t Give Up —and other choice Gabriel and Bush cuts—would be played incessantly by David Bowie during the making of his more sombre and reflective 1999 album Hours.

 Lanois remembers that Bush “was royalty” and that people were in awe of her as she nailed the session.
 She was critically and commercially revered with a catalogue of landmark records.
 Her aesthetic – her approach to pop music as something of a conceptualist – seemed to marry up well with Gabriel’s out there instincts and motives in music.